 As with the store bought remedies, making your own deer deterrent is a

 temporary solution and must be reapplied frequently.
 Overall home made

 is not considered as effective as commercial options but they still

 Try using them separately or combine them to make

-Also, when using bitter and hot food items, the longer they last with keeping deer out.
+Also, use bitter and hot food items.
+They will stay longer helping keeping deer out.

 Broken down by Household items, Food items and lastly..
 Recipes to get started.

 - Ammonia - Splash on rags and hung from trees or tack to a solid surface.